kubeshop/testkube-docs/docs/articles/testkube-dependencies.md

-# Dependencies for Testkube

-Installing Testkube runs a Nats.io, Minio and MongoDB instance in your Kubernetes cluster.
-There is an option to replace some of these with your own instances.

-## MongoDB
+# Using an external MongoDB instance

 MongoDB is used for storage of Testkube Test results and various Testkube configurations as telemetry settings and cluster ID.